swimmingly/swimmingly.github.io/_pages/other/overview.md

 2. recover personal power through healing from trauma through profound rest in [hygienic dark retreat](/).
 3. recover material independence through [autonomous infrastructure][./individualism#autonomous-infrastructure): off-grid, low-tech life support.

-An Individualist Party helps organize these activities for members.
-It does not run candidates for elected office, court supporters, or even fundraise.
-Assymmetry means focusing on exposed factors in society's control system, not its well-protected conventions.
+An Individualist Party helps organize these activities for members so they may better lead their own lives.
+It does not run candidates for centralized leadership, court supporters, or even raise funds.
+Assymmetry means focusing on less controlled factors of the centralized system, not its well-protected ones.

-The first point is familiar.
-The second and third points need explanation.
+The strategy's first point is familiar.
+The second and third need explanation.

 ##### living power